taltmann0818/Project_DeepGreen/README.md

 ## Overview

 Project DeepGreen is built using Python 3.8.8 and incorporates a variety of data science and web development libraries.
-The primary purpose of this application is to provide price prediction capabilities through machine learning models, with a streamlined web interface for user access and model training.
+The primary purpose of this application is to provide stock price prediction capabilities through machine learning models, with a web interface for user access and model training.

 ## Features

-- **Machine Learning**: Leverages custom ML model, TEMPUS, for United States equities price prediction
+- **Machine Learning**: Leverages a custom ML model, TEMPUS, for United States equities price prediction.
+Model architecture is built on a hybrid of LSTMs at multiple temporal resolutions, Temporal Convolutional Network, and a Temporal Attention mechanism.
 - **Backtesting**: Tools to evaluate model performance on historical market data and generate portfolio performance and tearsheets
 - **Interactive Web Interface**: Built with Streamlit for easy navigation and use